Skip to content

 1.3.2 Redirect Standard Output

-If stdout log collection is enabled and the container's logs are also output to stdout, but you do not want to modify either, you can redirect standard output by modifying the startup command.
+If stdout log collection is enabled and the container logs also output to stdout, and neither side wishes to make changes, modify the startup command to redirect standard output.

 java ${JAVA_OPTS} -jar ${jar} ${PARAMS} 2>&1 > /dev/null